BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Silent Hunters** `PASSIVE`

-If a Mirkwood Hunting Spider is within a piece of woodland terrain, such as a forest, or is partially concealed by a piece of woodland terrain, then they cannot be seen by enemy models unless they are within 6" of the Mirkwood Hunting Spider.
+If a Mirkwood Hunting Spider is within a piece of woodland terrain (such as a forest), or is partially concealed by a piece of woodland terrain, then they cannot be seen by enemy models unless they are within 6" of the Mirkwood Hunting Spider.

 </div>